 The suction and discharge pipe/hose material should be compatible with the liquid being pumped.
-If a hose is used on the suction line, it should be of the reinforced type to prevent collapse under suction lift.

-▲ DANGER
+A DANGER

 IF A MANUAL SHUTOFF VALVE IS INSTALLED IN THE DISCHARGE LINE, IT MUST NOT BE LEFT CLOSED DURING OPERATION.
 A CLOSED MANUAL SHUTOFF VALVE WILL CAUSE OVERHEATING AND POSSIBLE EXPLOSIVE RUPTURE OF THE PUMP CASING.
-PERSONNEL COULD BE SERIOUSLY INJURED.
+PERSONNEL COULD BE SERIOUSLY INJURED!

-- 5. Attach a rigid intake screen or strainer to the end of the suction hose before placing it in the liquid.
+- 5. Attach a rigid intake screen or strainer to the end of the fill hose before placing it in the liquid.
 This will prevent large items or excessive trash from entering the pump housing.
-The screen must have enough openings to equal 28 sq. in.
-(181 sq. cm) or more (6 in. pump).
+The screen must have enough openings to equal four times the area of the intake hose (6" x 3.14 = 18.84 sq.in x 4 = 75.36 sq.in.
+[486 sq. cm]).
 The screen should be rigid enough to prevent collapse when flow is reduced due to clogging. - 6.
 Place the intake hose into the liquid to be pumped.
 The submergence of the suction pipe into the liquid should be at least four to five times the pipe diameter.
 If this is not possible, provide a baffle or a floating board.
 This is to prevent any vortex action allowing air into the pipe/hose.
 For best performance, a bell mouth fitting is recommended.
-Recommended pipe submergences for various flows as well as recommended bell diameters are shown in the table below.
-The table data is referenced from ANSI/HI 9.8-1998.
+Refer to the Hydraulic Institute Handbooks or other hydraulic data books for detailed sump design information. - 7.
+Attach a flexible hose to the outlet (discharge) side of the pump.
+Make sure the O-ring seal is present in the fitting on the pump before attaching the fitting.
+Note: Lubricate the O-ring seal with grease to ensure an airtight seal.
+Use a concentric taper on the discharge side to increase discharge pipe/hose diameters.
+All valving and additional fittings should be the same size as the discharge main-line.
+The discharge size should be adequate to maintain reasonable velocities and reduce friction losses. - 8.
+Check the intake and outlet hoses for any sharp bends or kinks that may restrict pump flow before proceeding.
+The intake hose should slope upwards toward the pump to avoid development of air pockets in the hose which may lead to pump cavitation.
+Keep the hoses as straight as possible.